All Episodes

 You know all this.

-Here I am, I'm doing a three-quel now.
+I'm doing a three quill now.

-We're what this is about a 14-quill trying to explain this, and they just don't want to get it right.
+And they just don't want to get it right.

-I've I've got the piece here, the audio of it.
+I've got the piece here, the audio of it.

 I don't even know if I want to play it.

-And it it's all it's just a smear.
+It's just a smear.

 I mean, this hat's every day to me.

-Um all right, well, I'll think about it.
+All right, well, I'll think about it.

-Get the while NBC today is airing two and a half month old news, which the Barack the Magic Negro controversy, of which there is none, over on NPR, Koki Roberts is doing a story on the immigration bill, and she quotes Democrats, she quotes Republicans, and she quotes Rush Limbaugh.
+While NBC Today is airing two and a half month old news, which the Barack the Magic Negro controversy, of which there is none, over on NPR, Cokie Roberts is doing a story on the immigration bill.

-And the quote from me that everybody's using is that this immigration bill is the comprehensive destruction of the Repart Republican Party Act of 2007, which it is.
+And the quote from me that everybody's using is that this immigration bill is the comprehensive destruction of the Republican Party Act of 2007, which it is.

-If this thing were to ever uh be signed into laws that exist now, it has a chance to effectively eliminate the conservative movement as a powerful relevant force in this country.
+It's not only the destruction of Republican Party, it has a chance, if this thing were to ever be signed into laws that exist now, it has a chance to effectively eliminate the conservative movement as a powerful, relevant force in this country.

-Now, the uh people of today's show, as you will hear, speculate.
+Now, the people of today's show, as you will hear, speculate, well, how come nobody's mad about this?

-Well, how come nobody's mad about this?
+How come nobody's mad about this?

-They conclude that with my audience, which they also get wrong, they have it 15 million, the audience is a little over 20 million now.
+They conclude that with my audience, which they also get wrong, they have it 15 million.

-They they uh they conclude it's a niche audience.
+They conclude it's a niche audience.

 And that's why you didn't have any objection to it.